 One day, while co-teaching a writing lesson with 3rd grade children, Maryellen had the opportunity to put this particular piece of her research into practice.
 The students were given traditional “beginning, middle and end graphic organizers” and were asked to re-tell a story using the graphic organizer to assist them.

 One little boy approached Maryellen with tears in his eyes and said, “I don’t know what to put in my boxes.”
 Inspired by this interaction and based on years of research and experience on language development as it relates to literacy, Maryellen designed a hands-on, multi-sensory tool to assist this little boy in re-telling his story.
-This tool (pictured right) was comprised of colorful icons that cued him as to what went into his "boxes" to write his story.
+This tool (pictured right) was comprised of colorful icons that cued him as to what went into his “boxes” to write his story.
 It worked for him!
 Maryellen then began to field-test the tool at the Day School and other local public schools.
 After a successful presentation of this new “tool” with colleague Carolyn West, Ph.D., at a local educational consortium, the Curtis Blake Day School asked Holly Fidrych, M.S., CCC-SLP, to join their staff to continue to implement and field-test the SGM®.
-Based on Maryellen’s research, practice & background and Holly’s practical application to the classroom, the two authored a Teachers’ Guide to help others learn to use the Story Grammar Marker® tool (right).
-In 1991 Maryellen, patented the SGM® and in 1994 she founded MindWing Concepts in order to share this methodology with educators across the United States.
+Based on Maryellen’s research, practice, and background, and Holly’s practical application to the classroom, the two authored a Teachers’ Guide to help others learn to use the Story Grammar Marker® tool.
+In 1991 Maryellen patented the SGM® and, in 1994, founded MindWing Concepts in order to share this methodology with educators across the United States.
 Since then, the Story Grammar Marker® and MindWing’s methodology have helped thousands of children worldwide!

 "We dream, remember, anticipate, hope, despair, love, hate, believe, doubt, plan, construct, gossip, and learn in narrative."Carol Westby, PhD, CCC-SLP